Identifying Future Investments

 In its previous LRTP, Charting Progress to 2040, the MPO determined that it could best achieve its goals by setting aside at least half of its discretionary funding for smaller-scale, lower-cost projects that improve mobility and safety for all roadway users, including bicyclists, pedestrians, motorists, and transit riders.
 Destination 2040, the next LRTP, offers the MPO an opportunity to reprioritize its investments in these smaller-scale, lower-cost improvements.

-The MPO will use its travel demand model to understand the state of the transportation system as of 2016 (Destination 2040’s base-year condition) and its predicted state in 2040 (the 2040 No-Build condition).
+The MPO used its travel demand model to understand the state of the transportation system as of 2016 (Destination 2040’s base-year condition) and its predicted state in 2040 (the 2040 No-Build condition).
 The 2040 No-Build condition assumes no changes to transportation infrastructure between now and 2040, except for the implementation of projects already under construction or programmed in the current federal fiscal year.
-The modeling results will establish a baseline from which to explore alternative 2040 scenarios with different mixes of transportation projects, programs, and future conditions.
-MPO staff presented baseline condition results at the MPO meeting on June 21, 2018.
+The modeling results established a baseline which can now be used to explore alternative 2040 scenarios with different mixes of transportation projects, programs, and future conditions.
+The results will be included in the completed Needs Assessment.

 Developing the Plan

 After exploring different scenarios, the MPO staff will evaluate which combination of projects and investment programs best address the region’s transportation needs and the MPO’s vision and goals through 2040.
-The MPO board will consider the staff’s recommendations, federal and state requirements (including Title VI and environmental justice equity analyses), air quality, financial constraints, and public input before voting to adopt Destination 2040 in early 2019.
+The MPO board will consider the staff’s recommendations, federal and state requirements (including Title VI and environmental justice equity analyses), air quality, financial constraints, and public input before voting to adopt Destination 2040 in 2019.